Skip to content

 Introduction

-Compdown is an After Effects extension that lets you describe compositions, layers, and animations in YAML — then create them with a single click.
+Compdown is an After Effects extension that lets you describe compositions, layers, and animations in text — then create them with a single click.

 What is Compdown?

-Instead of clicking through menus or writing ExtendScript, you write human-readable YAML:
+Instead of clicking through menus or writing ExtendScript, you write readable Compdown syntax:

 yaml